-Controlling provides direction Jo al! activities and efforts for achieving organizational goals.
-Each department and employee is governed by pre-determined standards which are well coordination with one another.
-This ensures that overall organizational objectives are accomplished.
+Controlling provides direction Jo al! activities and efforts for achieving organisational goals.
+Each department and employee is governed by pre-determined standards which are well co-ordination with one another.
+This ensures that overall organisational objectives are accomplished.

 Although controlling is an important function of management.
 It suffers from the following limitations also